StevenRice99/Easy-AI/readme.md

 - This scene shows an agent moving between two states.
 When it has energy, it is moving around randomly.
 When it is out of energy, it rests in place.

 # Assignment 3

-Steering Behaviours
--

-- Our agents can now interact with the world and make more complex decisions, but the available tools to move them are limiting.
-- So far, agents can only seek a position.
-For instance, as seen with microbes, the library is missing behaviour to make a microbe run away when being hunted.
-- Complete the flee, pursue, and evade steering behaviours in the Easy-AI library.
-- Then, use these completed behaviours to go back and improve the microbes from assignment two, and see how the addition of a few new steering behaviours gives the scene more life.

-# Assignment 4

 Navigation
 -